kevroletin/kevroletin.github.io/_drafts/how-tty-works-sessions.md

 a few parts to be useful, but it helped us to discuss sessions, process groups, and to understand how CLI shells work.

-In this 3-posts serious we've explored how terminal emulators, tty, and CLI tools work.
-CLI tools aren't the most in-demand skills of 2021 but it's an interesting area to explore in-depth.
+In this 3-post serious we've explored how terminal emulators, tty, and CLI tools work.
+CLI tools aren't the most in-demand skills of 2021, but it's an interesting area to explore in-depth.
 I had a lot of satisfaction from digging through old technologies and understanding how things are.
-I hope that while reading the text you've also come up with your questions and were able to answer them.
+I hope that while reading the text, you’ve also come up with questions and could answer them.